arnaublanco/Fluospotter/README.md

 ## Acknowledgements

-This Python library is the result of my Master's thesis titled "...", from the Computational Biomedical Engineering master's degree at Universitat Pompeu Fabra, Barcelona.
+This Python library is the result of my Master's thesis titled <i>"Fluospotter: an end-to-end pipeline for nuclei segmentation and puncta detection in fluorescence microscopy"</i>, from the Computational Biomedical Engineering master's degree at Universitat Pompeu Fabra, Barcelona.
 I would like to thank my supervisors David Castillo and Adrián Galdrán (@agaldran), and the Acuity Spatial Genomics team to make this possible.